watchly/docs/docs/reference/visualizations.md

 Visualizations are powerful aggregations that are run across your data to produce insights that are easy to understand and monitor.

+With Visualizations, it lets teams create and obtain data stats, group fields and observe methods in running resources.

 This page will introduce you to the visualizations supported by Axiom and some tips on how best to use them.

 ## **`count`**